Chapter 15.04

 A. Within coastal high hazard areas (V zones) the city shall:

-1. Require that all new construction within zones V1-V30 on the FIRM be located landward of the reach of mean high tide, or that water-dependent structures that require an over-water location shall petition for a variance;
+1. Require that all new construction other than functionally dependent uses within zones V1-V30 on the FIRM be located landward of the reach of mean high tide;

 2. Provide, that all new construction and substantial improvements within zones V1-V30 on the FIRM are elevated on adequately anchored pilings or columns, and securely anchored to such piles or columns so that the lowest portion of the structural members of the lowest floor (excluding the pilings or columns) is elevated to or above the base flood level;